-The absolute cheapest way to get to Buenos Aires from Ezeiza is to take the public number eight bus.
+The absolute cheapest way to get to Buenos Aires from Ezeiza is to take the public bus number eight.
 Few travelers go for this option because it takes at least 1.5 hours, it can be a struggle to get on and off the bus with luggage and you need a pre-paid subte smart card to pay the fare.

 Previous travelers to Argentina who already have a subte card and want to fetch the number eight to get to downtown can do so by walking about 60 meters down the road leading out of the airport to the bus stop.
 The number eight bus comes about every 30 minutes.

 The second most affordable option to get to downtown Buenos Aires are the shuttle buses available at the airport such as Manual Tienda Leon, which leave approximately every thirty minutes.

 The drawback to the shuttle bus option is that there is often a line after flights land, so there may be a wait of up to an hour.
-And at slow times they wait for the bus to fill up before heading to the city.
+At slow times they wait for the bus to fill up before heading to the city.

 You have two choices if you take Manuel Tienda Leon (or one of the other shuttle minibus services): get dropped off at their office in downtown Buenos Aires and take a taxi from there, or pay an additional fee to be dropped-off at your hotel or AirBnb.

-Those who who choose to only book the shuttle service to the downtown drop-off point across from Luna Park will want to be mindful of luggage on the street.
+Those who who choose to only book the shuttle service to the downtown drop-off point across from Luna Park will want to be mindful about being in the busy downtown are with luggage.